prisma-labs/graphqlgen/README.md

 Note that the default resolvers can be omitted in the vanilla JavaScript version of GraphQL, they're only required when using TypeScript!
 [Learn more](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e/).

 ## Scaffolding Resolvers

+> **IMPORTANT**: Scaffolded resolvers are typically generated into a _temporary_ directory and manually copied over into your actual source files.
+After the generated resolver sceletons have been copied over, the generated files can be deleted.

 This feature increases your productivity by generating the boilerplate resolver sceletons for those fields that are not [default resolvers](#default-resolvers).
 A great example for this are the resolvers for your [_root types_](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e/): `Query`, `Mutation` and `Subscription`.